Last Updated on

-- If you have severe infection, you may use ointments recommended by your doctor.
+- If you have a severe infection, you may use ointments recommended by your doctor.

 Tips to Deal With Sore Nipples

-Mothers can deal with sore nipples by using the following suggestions:
+Mothers can deal with sore nipples by using the following tips:

 - It is important for you to stay relaxed and calm and settle yourself for the feeding session.